marianmeres/jay/_cms-data-demo/data/README.md

 <div class='text-sm opacity-75 mt-8'>
 __

-This readme file is located in project's data dir `_cms-data-demo/data/README.md`.
+This text what you are reading right now is a `README.md` file located in the project's data dir `_cms-data-demo/data/`.

 <div>